Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 One effective biblical sequence to help kids learn behaviors based in faith and wisdom is: Motivate, model, practice, praise.
 This model of training kids is adapted from Mark Holman’s Faith Begins at Home.
 You will see these principles in the practical bullet points below:

-1. Proactively build motivation and a value of the skill or attitude.
+1. Proactively build motivation and the value of the skill or attitude.

 Be aware.
 Your reward (as well as your facial expression and tone of voice) may be communicating: “You wouldn’t want to do this if I didn’t reward you.”